 Robbie Parker is an actor

 It is alleged that Robbie Parker’s demeanor prior to giving a press conference is “proof” that he is an actor.
-Or is it possible that when Mr. Parker entered the room, he smiled to greet the people before him, but began choking up as he started to speak of the events?
+Or is it possible that when Mr. Parker entered the room, he smiled to greet the people before him, then began choking up as he started to speak of the events?
 The video asks, “Even if this is real, why would you change character in order to appear sad?”
 As anyone who has lost a loved one knows, it is often when speaking about such tragedies that intense emotions surface.
 Mr. Parker walked in, smiled at the crowd, and then began tearing up as he spoke of his loss.
-We don’t see this as unusual behavior.
+This is not unusual behavior.

 Emilie Parker Posing with Obama after the shooting